stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Paladin/Hunter/index.md

 You can cast *cure wounds* and *lesser restoration* at a range of 60-feet.

-In addition, when you heal another creature, you can also choose to grant it an inspiration die, which it can roll for +1d on any one ability check, attack roll, or defence that it makes.
+In addition, when you heal another creature, you can also choose to grant it an inspiration die, which it can roll for +1d on any one ability check, attack roll, or defence check that it makes.

 ### Divine Hunter
 *Prerequisite:* Greater Auras and Back in the Fight<br>